rachelfheaton/False_Attribution_Screenshots_search-model/README.md

 #### • removal of attributions to prior work

-#### • removal of statements of authors by the original creators of the work
+#### • removal of statements of authorship and credit by the original creators of the work

 #### • addition of false claims of credit